How to Exercise when you have hEDS?

 If you have hEDS, typical workout plans may not be appropriate.
 Many traditional exercise routines can overstretch your already lax joints or lead to injuries.
 That’s why working with a hypermobility-informed physical therapist is so important.

-You don’t need to stretch more — your joints are already hypermobile.
-Instead, focus on stability exercises that strengthen muscles around the joints, helping to prevent subluxations and injuries.
+Because joints are already hypermobile, it is important to focus on stability exercises helping strengthen muscles to prevent joint subluxations and injuries.

 Not all physical therapists or fitness coaches understand hypermobility and EDS.
 A true hypermobility specialist knows how to: